bkb24/folio/content/folio/mobile-version-and-admin-panel-pazarluk-com.md

 ---
 type: project
-title: 'Mobile version and admin panel Pazarluk.com '
+title: Pazarluk.com - mobile version and admin panel
 short: >-
   Pazarluk is an online marketplace type website (like OLX or ebay without the auction part).
 I was hired by the team of Pazarluk.com to work on their new